 - Write your will.
 After having a detailed list of your assets and liabilities, you now need to make a formal will.
 You need to clearly declare how you want your assets to be distributed after paying your liabilities.
 You can also declare here your wishes and other special requests.

 - Appoint an executor.
 An executor will make sure that al the details in your will are carried out when you’re gone.
-Your personal financial advisor can act as your executor, since it is best not to appoint a beneficiary.
+Your personal financial Adviser can act as your executor, since it is best not to appoint a beneficiary.

 - Set up a trust.
 You can choose to set up a trust, especially if you have a large estate.
 You can manage the trust while you are alive or appoint a trustee who will do it and carry out your wishes after your death.